Course type: Honours

-Full membership of the Australian Psychological Society requires an Honours degree in psychology and an accredited postgraduate qualification.
+Full membership of the Australian Psychology Accreditation Council requires an Honours degree in psychology and an accredited postgraduate qualification.

 Domestic students: You can qualify for this undergraduate course through: year 12 qualifications, adult entry (STAT/Bridging Program), and higher education transfers.
 Flinders also offers a range of special access schemes.
 Refer to undergraduate study applications.